 Tired of taking your working life too seriously?
-Then check out these comic strips, which all puncture the design profession's pomposity with grace, style, and bucketloads of wit...
+Then it's time to puncture the pomposity!

 Have you ever felt like you were the only designer in the world who has to put up with idiotic clients, irritating colleagues, dreadful bosses or terrible software?
 Well, you're not - and the proof is in these rib-tickling comic strips.

 All of them document the designer's life in a way that gets to the heart of the matter, and all will reassure you that the madness you have to put up with in your working life is by no means unique to your situation....

 A regular comic on Freelance Switch, Freelance Freedom is full of wry observations and cringe-worthy moments that poke a stick at the trials and tribulations of the design world.
 A must-read for anyone who's struck out on their own and doesn't take their profession too seriously.